BangboLiang/SimpleSudoku/README.md

 This is a very simple cpp program which can solve the sudoku problem.

-The size of the sudoku needn't to be 9, it can be a integer which equals some integer's square.
+The size of the sudoku board needn't to be 9, it can be a integer which equals some integer's square.

 Such as 4(2x2), 16(4x4)...